 The unique location of Cavallino-Treporti offers visitors a wide range of natural beauty.the Venetian lagoon (Laguna di Venezia) is rich in flora and fauna and is home to many species of birds and aquatic animals.
 The lagoon is ideal for nature lovers and ornithologists.

-Cavallino is also known for its long sandy beaches (about 15 km), which are ideal for families with children and water sports enthusiasts.
+Cavallino is also famous for its long sandy beaches (about 15 km), which are ideal for families with children and water sports enthusiasts.
 The beaches are clean and well maintained and the sunsets are irresistible.
 There are also several marinas and marinas which are ideal for sailing and boating enthusiasts.

 There are several nature reserves around Cavallino that protect the unique ecosystems of the lagoon and coastline.
 These areas are ideal for hiking and cycling.
 For families with children, there are several water parks where you can enjoy a day of fun and adventure.